heatmonkey/gulp-tfs/README.md

 # gulp-tfs

-> Perform edit and lock on files access through gulp
+> Perform edit and lock on files access through gulp.
+This plugin assumes that you have Visual Studio installed and the path to your Common7/IDE folder in your PATH environment variable.

 ## Information